The program has helped students feel more confident, self-aware, build positive relationships with peers and try new things.

 Children are individuals and what works for one may not work for another.
 That’s why it is so important to recognise a child’s strengths and challenges and develop different ways for them to experience success.
 This helps them engage with their education and develop the social and emotional skills to thrive at school, at work and throughout life.

 In 2017, Hands on Learning and Save the Children joined forces to make it possible for more young Australians to stay engaged and connected to school and improve their educational and life outcomes.

 The program allows students to partake in practical projects like building or repairing infrastructure, or running a café, to develop confidence, self-awareness, collaboration, problem solving, communication skills, and empathy.
 With the support of artisan teachers, employed by partner schools, who are both role models and mentors, students are equipped with the social and emotional capacities they need to succeed in work and life.

 Hands on Learning motivates students to come to school regularly – the first step to improving educational outcomes.
 It then builds a platform for students to engage and achieve at school, satisfying basic needs like safety, belonging and self-esteem.
 The program also gives students strategies to shift attitudes and behaviours that have become barriers to success in the classroom, empowering students to make the most of school.

 How we know we’re making a difference

 Parents have noticed the changes too.
-In 2018, 86 percent of parents said that since being in Hands on Learning their child’s sense of belonging at school has improved and 85 percent said that Hands on Learning is the main reason their child has been engaged and motivated to come to school.
+Between 2018-21, 87 percent of parents said that since being in Hands on Learning their child’s confidence has improved and 80 percent said that Hands on Learning is the main reason their child has been engaged and motivated to come to school.

 The program has also been recognised for its innovativeness, impact and scalability by the Finnish education non-profit HundrED, who named it one of its 100 global most inspiring education innovations.